Brussels Sprouts Recipe to Make a Skeptic Fall in Love

 Jump to recipe

 Brussels sprouts are not the most hated vegetable in America.
-They are the most hated right behind turnips, beets and radishes.
 Shocking right?
-I am a skeptic too!
-I’m not the only one who grew up hating sprouts.
+According to a 2019 survey, they were the most hated vegetable right behind turnips, beets and radishes.
+I grew up hating sprouts.
+I can’t honestly tell you why.
 But I can’t honestly tell you why.
 My mom never made them.
 I think it I picked up the idea that they were horrible somewhere on television.

 Brussels sprouts look like baby cabbages.
 They are small, green and crunchy.
 I like cabbage.
 I especially like cabbage that has been cooked down with salt and pepper.
 I’ve even enjoyed shredded cabbage in salads and in coleslaw.
 But back to the sprouts.
 They somehow never made it inside of my grocery cart until a couple of years ago.